nathyong/libmu-hs-core/README.txt

 ./MuBF -f hello.bf -c -r

 This should print a large amount of debug info, and near the bottom.
 Hello World!
+If however, an error occurs claiming that the linker could not find refimpl2start.so, then you must manually set DYLIB_LIBRARY_PATH. export DYLIB_LIBRARY_PATH=/path/to/bf-mu/refimpl/cbinding/ This is a known issue with mac and setting -rpath for clang

 in future, you can run
 ./MuBF -f file.bf -r | grep -v DEBUG